 Wolfgang Rihm Dionysos "opera fantasy."
 World premiere at the 2010 Salzburg Festival directed by Pierre Audi (Haus für Mozart).
-Stars Mojca Erdmann, Elin Rombo, Virpi Räisänen, Julia Faylenbogen, Johannes Martin Kränzle, Matthias Klink, and Uli Kirsch.
+Stars Mojca Erdmann (1st High Soprano/Ariadane), Elin Rombo (2nd High Soprano), Virpi Räisänen (Mezzo-Soprano), Julia Faylenbogen (Alto), Johannes Martin Kränzle (N.), Matthias Klink (A Guest/Apollo), and Uli Kirsch (The Skin).
 Ingo Metzmacher conducts the Deutsches Symphonieorchester Berlin and the Konzertvereinigung Wiener Staatsopernchor (Chorus Master Jörn H. Andresen).
 Sets by Jonathan Meese; costume by Jorge Jara; lighting by Jean Kalman; TV direction by Bettina Ehrhardt.
 A substantial bonus extra by Bettina Ehrhardt is called I am Thy Labyrinth.
 Released 2013, disc has 5.0 dts-HD Master Audio sound.
-Grade: Help!
+Grade: NA

 This wild new opera has only been seen by a few people.
 But soon you can become an avant-garde opera expert in the privacy of your own HT.
 Nietzsche spent much of his life as a pitiful, neurotic recluse on the verge of dying from neglect.
 But this didn't keep Nietzsche from having a feverish intellectual life.
 So maybe this opera can be explained as depiction of Nietzsche's personal fantasies of himself as the god Dionysos, or, as critic Anthony Tommasini wrote in a fine review in the New York Times, a "Nietzschean Plunge into Sensual Labyrinths."